designnoevil/DylanReadCodingForDigitalMedia/README.md

 	3. Use those values to animate a shape on screen.
 Everything else in the code supports those three steps.

-after imports and page set up and the first major function I wrote was:
 '''def find_first_track():
     # scans MUSIC_DIR, returns first .mp3 or None with clear prints